Art Chadwick: Childhood and family

 Chadwick grew up in Wilmington, Delaware learning about orchids from his father, A. A. Chadwick who nurtured two redwood greenhouses full of rare cattleyas.
 His mother, Anne, was an amateur watercolor artist and designed the logo for the orchid company.

 Education

-Chadwick holds a BS in Electrical Engineering from North Carolina State and a Masters in Business from James Madison.
+Chadwick holds a BS in electrical engineering from North Carolina State and a master's in business from James Madison.
 This education was helpful in both the design of the greenhouses and the everyday operation of the company.